ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/simulations.rst

 Creating a Simulation
 ---------------------
-Once the :class:`~MDMC.MD.simulation.Universe` is setup, it should be passed to a :class:`~MDMC.MD.simulation.Simulation` object.
+Once the :class:`~MDMC.MD.simulation.Universe` is set up, it should be passed to a :class:`~MDMC.MD.simulation.Simulation` object.
 This controls the properties of the simulation, such as which engine will be used and what the thermodynamic conditions are.
 It is then possible to